guillemprieur/asciiArtPython/README.md

 Turn videos, photos and even your webcam into ASCII Art with this Python module.

 # Requirements
-To use this module, you need the pillow, opencv-python and moviepy modules.
+To use this module, you need the pillow, opencv-python, numpy and moviepy modules.

 # How to use
 1- To start, use the command : import asciiArtPython as aap